ugaya40/docrepo/README.md

 - **Dark/Light Mode**: Follows your OS theme by default, with manual switching available.
 ![LightMode](screenshots/light.png)

-### Mobile & Offline Support
+### Mobile Support

 ![Mobile](screenshots/mobile.png)
 - **PWA (Progressive Web App)**: Add to home screen and use like a native app
-- **Smart Caching**: Repository structures and files are cached in IndexedDB upon viewing, ensuring fast access even when offline or on unstable networks (on a best-effort basis)
+- **Smart Caching**: Repository structures and files are cached in IndexedDB upon viewing, enabling viewing while minimizing network access.

 ### Export & Sharing

 - **Single HTML Export (Portable & Offline-viewable)**
   - Creates a single, standalone HTML file that works entirely offline.
 Perfect for sharing via email or chat, similar to a PDF.
   - **Zero External Dependencies**: Diagrams (Mermaid) are pre-rendered to SVG, and formulas (KaTeX) include embedded CSS and fonts—no network access required.
-  - **Smart Image Embedding**: Images from your GitHub repositories, including private repositories, are automatically embedded.
+  - **Smart Image Embedding**: Images are automatically embedded into the HTML.
+This includes content from private GitHub repositories.
     - *Limitation*: Some external web images (e.g., badges) cannot be embedded due to browser security restrictions (CORS).
     - **Recommendation**: Store images for shared documents within your repository whenever possible.
 This helps ensure a fully self-contained HTML export that requires no network access.

 - **Raw Markdown Download**
   - Download the original Markdown source file.